Skip to Content

 What is your favourite way to cook poppadoms?

-As far as I am concerned nothing beats frying poppadoms!
+As far as I am concerned, nothing beats frying poppadoms!

-As far as I am concerned only the first two ways listed below are worthwhile ways of cooking poppadoms.
+Only the first two ways listed below are worthwhile ways of cooking poppadoms, if I were to be pressed.

 Close up freshly cooked poppadoms or papad served with mint raita.